waylow/boneWidget/README.md

 * Renamed 'Arm' widget to 'FK Limb 2'
 * Renamed widgets to exclude the underscore (for consistency)
 * Lowered the resolution of the 'Chest' widget (makes it difficult to edit when it was so high poly).
 Resized it to 1 blender unit in the Y and aligned it to the +y axis by default
+* lowered the resolution of "Arrow Double Curved"
+* added a thicker version if the arrow called "Roll 3"
+* lowered the resolution of "Torso"
+* Added "Torso 1" shape
 * Aligned "Eye Target" to the Y axis, renamed to "Eye Target 1", resized.
 * Added "Eye Target 2" shape
 * Straightened the "Clavicle" shape (makes it more flexible)
 * Gear Complex/Gear Simple - aligned to world space
-* Rename Finger to "Paddle 1"
+* Rename Finger to "Paddle (square)"
-* Added a variation of "Paddle" with a round end
+* Added a variation of "Paddle (rounded)" with a round end
 * Aligned "Plane" with the Y axis (will 'slide' in a logical direction out of the box)
+* added a "Plane (rounded)" which has rounded corners
 * Rotated "Roll" slightly so it looks symmetrical, Renamed to "Roll 1"
 * Added "Roll 2"
 * Added "Arrow Single Straight" and "Arrow Double Straight"
 * Added "Saddle" shape - useful for chests and head controls as a starting point
+* Added "Rhomboid" shape
+* flipped "Arrow Head" and renamed to "Pyramid"

 ## v1.7 Release Notes